 On the other hand, medical doctors or M.D.s have an allopathic approach to healthcare.
 This is the conventional and mainstream medicine that most people know.
 This means that physicians treat diseases, illnesses, and their symptoms in a targeted manner.

 D.O.s also undertake rigorous training.
 They have to go through four years of study in an osteopathic medical school where they receive skills and knowledge in preventative and comprehensive medicine.
-On top of that, they have thorough training in the musculoskeletal system (Doctors That DO, 2015).
+On top of that, they have thorough training in the musculoskeletal system, as covered by physiology and kinesiology (Doctors That DO, 2015).

 After graduating, they also need to apply as interns, residents, or fellows in medical institutions.
+In this part of the process, they are expected to work closely with other professionals in the field ranging from fellow residents, nurses, and gerontologists.
 Only then are they able to apply for a license and a board certification (Doctors That DO, 2015).

 M.D.s are also the same; they go to a medical school and they sign on as residents, fellows, or interns in hospitals.
 Once they have completed their training, they can apply for a medical license.